Water sports are a way of life in Arrow Slocan’s lakes.

 Camping and fishing equipment, ice, propane, snacks and beverages.

-Halcyon Hot Springs rents kayaks, paddle boards and canoe to their guests.
+Halcyon Hot Springs rents kayaks, paddle boards and canoes to their guests.